Soham3131/Scheduling-Algos-OS/README.md

 # Scheduling-Algos-OS
-This project runs the various scheduling algo and also comapres thier performances .
+This project runs the various scheduling algo and also comapres their performances and tells which is the best algo in terms of waiting time , turaround time or CPU U tilization time .